-Through the creation of collage, installation, video and performance art I examine the intersection of spiritual ritual, social attitudes and public interaction.
+Through the creation of collage, installation, video and performance art I examine the intersection of ritual, social attitudes and public interaction.
 A participant in the contemporary Fluxus inspired community and an organizer of Day de Dada events.

 Active in the East Village Art scene of the 80's and studio space member